 No programming experience is required, although some initial training into how to structure a simple computer code in either matlab, mathematica, maple, fortran, C or C++ would be useful.

-Any additional courses that you have taken in continuum mechanics style courses such as Fluid Mechanics, Elasticity and Viscous Flow , Waves and Modelling reactive flow would be good as background but are not essential prerequisites.
+If you wish to go down the industrial modelling route, any additional courses that you have taken in continuum mechanics style courses such as Fluid Mechanics, Elasticity and Viscous Flow, Waves and Modelling reactive flow would be good as background but are not essential prerequisites.

 Formal Entry Requirements